 HOW TO CANCEL – Please contact us immediately if you wish to cancel any insurance policy we have arranged for you.
 You may have a right to cancel a policy without penalty within the first 14 days (or, in some cases, longer).
 Please refer to your policy summary or your policy document for further details.
 If you cancel within this initial cancellation period (where this applies) you will receive a pro rata refund of premium from the insurer.
 However, insurers are entitled to make an administrative charge.
 In addition, we will charge an administration charge of £20.00 which reflects the administrative costs of arranging and cancelling the policy.
 If you choose to cancel other than within an initial cancellation period you may not receive a pro-rata refund of premium.
 In addition, we will charge the cancellation charge set out in our fees and charges section.
 In all cases, there is usually no refund from the insurer after a claim has been reported.

 PROTECTING YOUR INFORMATION – All personal information about you will be treated as private and confidential (even when you are no longer a customer) except where the disclosure is made at your request or with your consent or where we are required by law to disclose it.
 We will use your information in relation to setting up and administering your insurance and any related credit arrangements.
 Some or all of the information you supply to us in connection with your insurance proposal or application for credit may be passed to insurance and other companies for underwriting, claims and premium collection purposes.
-Your data will be held in accordance with the Data Protection Act 1998, under which you have a right of access to see personal information about you that is held in our records, whether electronically or manually.
+Your data will be held in accordance with current data protection law, under which you have a right of access to see personal information about you that is held in our records, whether electronically or manually.
 If you have any queries, please contact us.
 We and/or the insurers and/or credit providers may use publicly available data from a variety of sources, including credit reference agencies and other external organisations to verify your identity or creditworthiness, to avoid fraud, and to obtain beneficial quotes and payment options on your behalf.
 Each of the searches may appear on your credit report whether or not your application proceeds.
 By accepting these terms and conditions you agree to these uses of your information.